juliemulderig/juliemulderig/README.md

 ## Hi there 👋

- 🌱 I’m a Software Engineering student at WGU, in my final year and excited to apply my skills to future projects.
+🎓 I’m a recent Software Engineering graduate from WGU, passionate about building scalable, user-friendly applications.
+🌱 Currently deepening my skills in full-stack development and expanding my portfolio through personal projects.